farah2p/farah-capstone4-cell/README.md

 ## Dataset
 The dataset used for this project is sourced from the Data Science Bowl 2018 competition on Kaggle.
 You can find the dataset here https://www.kaggle.com/competitions/data-science-bowl-2018/overview.
 Please download the file and extract it to the appropriate directory.

+## File Structure
+### farahAI03-capstone4-cell.ipynb: The main Python script containing the code for the project.
+### saved_models: A directory to store the saved model and related files.
+- model.h5: The trained model saved in the .h5 format.
+- model_architecture.pkl: The serialized model architecture in a binary file, saved using pickle.
+- model_weights.pkl: The saved model weights.

+By organizing the project files in this structure, it allows for easy access and management of the trained model and associated files.
+The model.h5 file contains the trained model itself, while the model_architecture.pkl file stores the serialized model architecture, enabling easy reusability and deployment.
+The model_weights.pkl file contains the saved weights of the model.

+This file structure ensures that all the necessary components of the model are stored in an organized manner, facilitating seamless integration and future use of the trained model.

 ## Usage
 ### 1. Navigate to the project directory:
 ```shell